Maia313/async/fetch.md

    + `same-origin - the Fetch request can only fetch resources from the same server`
    + `cors (cross origin HTTP request) - the Fetch request can fetch resources from different servers`

-Notice how an init object is created with a mode attribute set to 'cors':
+Notice how an init object is created with a mode attribute set to `'cors'`:
 ```js
 var initObject = {
     mode: 'cors'